DawidFranczak/Smart-home-main-server/README.md

 ### Temperature chart
 <img src="/readme_images/chart.png" alt="Chart page">

 By selecting a date range, a chart representing the measurements taken will be displayed.
-If the range of days is less than 8, a single chart with temperature readings taken every hour will be displayed.If the range is more than 8 days, two charts with average temperatures will be displayed.
+If the number of days in the given range is fewer than 8, a single chart with temperature readings taken every hour will be displayed.if the number is greater than 8 days, two charts with average temperatures will be displayed.
 Additionally, a table with average temperature values will be displayed below the charts.

 ### Setting
 <img src="/readme_images/settings.png" alt="Settings page">

-In the settings, you can change your password, email address, profile picture on the home page, delete your account, and change the address of the home server.
+In the settings, you can change your password, email address, profile picture on the home page as well as delete your account, and change the address of the home server.

 ### Light
 <img src="/readme_images/light.png" alt="Light page">

 Turning on/off the lamp is done by clicking on the light icon.
 If successful, the light bulb icon will change accordingly.
 If it is not possible to communicate with the microcontroller, the message "No connection" will be displayed.
-However, if it is not possible to connect to the home server, the message "No connection home server" will be displayed.
+However, if it is not possible to connect to the home server, the message "No connection to home server" will be displayed.

 ### RPL
 <img src="/readme_images/rpl.png" alt="RPL page">